-Ok folks, this is not your sweet confectionery kinda Smore, this is a STEW, a delightful Beef Stew called Eurasian Beef Smore, and not the Sri Lankan Beef Smore either!
-Like many Singaporean and Malaysian Eurasian recipes, it has its origins in Portuguese Malacca and like so many Eurasian dishes, this one has a European base with added “exotic” spices.
+Like many Singaporean and Malaysian Eurasian recipes, the Eurasian Beef Smore has its origins in Portuguese Malacca.
+And like so many Eurasian dishes, this one has a European base with Asian spices and flavouring.

 You’ll see a strong resemblance to many European beef stews, but the Eurasian Beef Smore is a much darker version because of the added soy sauces and of course, you can’t miss the julienned ginger.
 It’s cooked with carrots and potatoes and is eaten with a plate of hot steaming white rice although my favourite method is with liberally buttered crusty bread or some mashed potatoes.